Fundamental Graphs and Visual Encoding

 Principles: Expressiveness & Effectiveness

-Expressiveness: Show all and only the facts in the data
+Expressiveness: The visual encodings must show all and only the facts in the data.

 Effectiveness: Information should be readily perceived